Fiber Facts

 14 Micron

-Our cashmere fiber is gathered from Pashmina goats, sourced from the Alashan area of the Inner Mongolia Province, China.
+Our cashmere natural fiber comes from Pashmina goats, sourced from the Alashan area of the Inner Mongolia Province, China.
 Like our Yak fiber, cashmere is considered a “down” fiber — coming from the soft, downy undercoat of the cashmere breed goats.
-Generally considered warmer than wool on an ounce per ounce basis.
-Fun fact: Cashmere is 7 times finer than a human hair.
+Generally considered warmer than wool on an ounce-per-ounce basis, this material has long been a favorite of the fashion industry.
+Fun fact: Cashmere’s natural fabric measures 7 times finer than human hair.

 Cotton